 Best Practices:

-Test alarm systems, if safe to do so.
+Test the alarm systems to see if it's safe to do so.

 Document the last date of alarm maintenance.